Course Offerings

 Analysis of household economic behavior, including derivation of demand functions.
 Analysis of firm behavior, including derivation of supply frameworks.
 Demand and supply interaction under various market structures and in factor markets.
 PrerequisitesECON 1011 or HONR 2043; and ECON 1012 or HONR 2044; and MATH 1221 or MATH 1231 or MATH 1252.
 Credit cannot be earned for this course and ECON 2103.

-Investigation of the determinants of national income, inflation, unemployment, and interest rates.
-Alternative business cycle theories, with emphasis on the role of imperfect information, uncertainty, and expectations.
+How do macroeconomists simplify a complex world into models that can help us understand the economy around us?
+This course will give you the tools to analyze macroeconomic phenomena such as changes in national income, inflation, unemployment, and interest rates.
+You will learn about theories from different economic traditions as well as the role of real-world complexities such as market failures and uncertainty.
+We will also evaluate macroeconomic policies and data in light of the different theoretical models.
 PrerequisitesECON 1011 or HONR 2043; and ECON 1012 or HONR 2044; and MATH 1221 or MATH 1231 or MATH 1252.
 Credit cannot be earned for this course and ECON 2104.

 ECON 2121: Financial Economics